rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent to dodge [actions](#fast-actions) and other AGILITY rolls to react to sudden events.

-#### Frenzy

-You can use this talent to gain a bonus equal to the level of this talent to any melee attacks.
-When you use this talent, attacks against you have +2 modifier until your next [turn](#turns).

 #### Tough

 Your maximum [Health](#health) score is increased by 1 per the level of this talent.

 #### Improvised Weapons

-You gain a bonus equal to the level of this talent for [combat](#combat) actions, such as parrying or attacks, using improvised weapons such as clubs.
+You gain a bonus equal to the level of this talent for [combat](#combat) actions, such as parrying or attacks, using improvised weapons such as clubs or mauls.

 #### Knife Fighter